-Ticket sales for all University Theatre productions are handled though the Performing Arts Center (PAC).
+Ticket sales for all UGA Theatre productions are handled though the Performing Arts Center (PAC).
 Tickets are available at the PAC box office on east campus or the Tate Center ticket window during regular business hours, or at the door an hour prior to each performance.
 Tickets can also be purchased, with a small processing fee, by phone or online.
-Seating in the Fine Arts Theatre is assigned; seating in all other venues is general admission.
+Seating in the theatres is general admission.
 All tickets are divided into regular rates and student rates.
 Season tickets are available.

-Faculty and staff of the department are allowed two complimentary tickets to each University Theatre production, and graduate students are allowed one complimentary ticket for their own use.
+Faculty and staff of the department are allowed two complimentary tickets to each UGA Theatre production, and graduate students are allowed one complimentary ticket for their own use.
 A student who ushers for a single night receives a complimentary ticket for their own use.

-Video Taping of Copyrighted Material
+Faculty, graduate students, and ushers will receive their vouchers from the Main Office while undergraduate cast members will receive vouchers from their respective stage managers.
+Filming of Copyrighted Material